French actor Gérard Depardieu stands trial in Paris for alleged sexual assaults on film set

 In an open letter published in Le Figaro in October 2023, Depardieu wrote: “Never, but never, have I abused a woman.”

-Before the opening of the trial, activists gathered outside the courthouse.
-A dozen from the “Bruit qui court" collective performed a choreographed dance to techno music while chanting: “Sexist violence, complicit judicial system.”
+Campaigners for women's rights demonstrated outside the courthouse.
+A dozen performed a choreographed dance to techno music while chanting: “Sexist violence, complicit judicial system.”

 Depardieu had dropped out of sight in recent months, his film career seemingly on hold.
 But he still has friends in the industry.
 Actors Vincent Perez and Fanny Ardant were among those who took seats on his side of the courtroom.